apache/artemis-examples/examples/features/clustered/clustered-durable-subscription/readme.md

         <discovery-group-ref discovery-group-name="my-discovery-group"/>
     </cluster-connection>

-For more information on ActiveMQ Artemis load balancing, and clustering in general, please see the "Clusters" chapter of the user manual.
+For more information on Apache Artemis load balancing, and clustering in general, please see the "Clusters" chapter of the user manual.